 The main duties of a session moderator are:

-- To log into the room 20 minutes before your session begins to welcome speakers and ensure they are all set up correctly.
+- To be present in / logged in to the session room 20 minutes before your session begins to welcome speakers and ensure they are all set up correctly.

 - To introduce each speaker, being aware there may be non-specialists in the audience.